lord-dubious/understand.me/docs/technical_product_knowledge_base/part9_glossary.md

 *   **AI Mediator (Alex):** The AI-powered voice agent in "Understand.me" that facilitates sessions, provides insights, and guides users.
 (See also: Alex).
 *   **Alex:** The persona name for the AI Mediator in "Understand.me."
 *   **API (Application Programming Interface):** A set of rules and protocols that allows different software applications to communicate with each other.
 *   **API Gateway:** A server that acts as a single entry point for client requests to multiple backend services.
-PicaOS often serves this role for AI-related services in "Understand.me."
+AI Orchestration Layer often serves this role for AI-related services in "Understand.me."

 **B**